MerlijnBroekers2/ScreamingInsects/README.md

 - **aggressiveness**: The aggressiveness level of the agents, affecting their behavior towards predators.
 - **num_predators**: The number of predators in the simulation.
 - **create_csv**: A boolean indicating whether to save the simulation data to a CSV file.
+- **penalty**: Value indicating the penalty given when an agent is destroyed by a predator

 ## Installation